The Learning Atmosphere

-Wicklow Sudbury School is a registered Irish charity (CHY 22018) and organised as a Club.
+Wicklow Sudbury School is a registered Irish charity (no. 20151263) and governed as a Company Limited by Guarantee.

 The school receives no state funding at this time.
 Wicklow Sudbury School is self-funded (school fees), and all other income is created through fundraising activities and by donations.
 Please check our page ‘Admissions’ for details on the fees.